iron-fish/ironfish/README.md

 1. To test a specific project
    1. Run `yarn test` at the root of the project
    1. Run `yarn test:watch` in ./ironfish or ./ironfish-cli if you want the tests to run on change
-   1. Run `yarn test:coverage:html` if you want to export the coverage in an easy to use format (open the index.html file in the coverage folder of the project)
+   1. Run `yarn test:coverage:html` if you want to export the coverage in an easy-to-use format (open the index.html file in the coverage folder of the project)

 ## Structure of the repository

 - [ironfish](./ironfish/README.md): The library that contains the IronfishSDK and all Ironfish code written in TypeScript.
 - [ironfish-cli](./ironfish-cli/README.md): The main client for Iron Fish as of today.
 It is a command-line interface built on Node.
-More details in [our documentation](https://ironfish.network/docs/onboarding/iron-fish-tutorial).
+More details are in [our documentation](https://ironfish.network/docs/onboarding/iron-fish-tutorial).
 - [ironfish-rust](./ironfish-rust/README.md): Core API for interacting with the transactions and chain and using ZKP.
 - [ironfish-rust-nodejs](./ironfish-rust-nodejs/README.md): Wrapper for `ironfish-rust` as a native NodeJS addon.
 - [ironfish-rust-wasm](./ironfish-rust-wasm/README.md): Wrapper for `ironfish-rust` in WASM.
-- [ironfish-graph-explorer](./ironfish-graph-explorer/README.md): A visual tool to explore the block chain and all of its forks.
+- [ironfish-graph-explorer](./ironfish-graph-explorer/README.md): A visual tool to explore the blockchain and all of its forks.

 ## Other Repositories